Reward and Punishment Cycles

 As I stepped into the realm of trading full-time, I quickly realized how psychology and specific behaviors can positively or negatively affect trader performance.
 Beginning trading full-time in one of the most hyper-inflated markets and one of the best bull markets in history, I witnessed very volatile and drastic moves.
-Having been learning about the market on and off for a couple years before full-time immersion, I was approaching the market cautiously.
-But due to the highly bullish nature of the market, it seemed my cautious approach was nothing more than a hindrance.

 As I started participating in the market, I slowly fell into a false sense of security.
 I knew this wouldn't last forever, but the opportunity was too great to not push and be a part of the crowd.
 People made lots of money regardless of what or when they bought.
 Those who held and hoped were rewarded handsomely.